olaniyi2oguns/Workplace-7/README.md

 Mount lv-opt on /mnt/opt  (this will be used by jenkins in the next project)

-NOTE: if you follow the insectructions very well you should have the output that looks like the one below after running command `lsblk`
+NOTE: if you follow the insectructions very well you should have the output that looks like the one below after running command `sudo lsblk`

 ![lsblk](./images/lsblk2.jpg)